 It had been a long time.

 I have been a fan of the Chicago Cubs my whole life — and it had been almost twice that time since the city of Chicago had cause to celebrate as it did this last week.
 It was sometime in the last few years — in this time when it almost felt as though the ‘end’ might be near, but out of the internalized habit and tradition of most fans, still seemed far off, that someone gave me the t-shirt pictured here.
 I laughed to receive it, of course.
 And yet, it is not true that the Chicago Cubs have done ‘nothing’ in these last 108 years.
 Season after season they have put a team on the field.
 Games have been won and lost — unfortunately more lost than won.
 Innings have been pitched, home runs have left the park, bases have been stolen, outs have been made.
 And through it all, fans have filled the stands and cheered and wept and yes, we have been tempted to give up for the wait had been far too long.
 So no, it is not as though they have done ‘nothing.’
 They just have not achieved the ultimate hope of every franchise that exists.
 And now that they have?
 Even though I certainly know better, in these last days it has felt as though nothing else matters.
-Along with millions, I find myself watching the highlight videos and choking up a bit in a sense of joy and wonder that this day has finally come.
+Along with millions, I find myself watching the highlight videos and choking up a bit with a sense of joy and wonder that this day has finally come.

 It is only a game, of course.
 I know this, and yet I surely understand why it comes to mean so much.
 Perhaps it is the escapism it provides — and yes, that was a gift to millions this October/November as we come to the end of an especially disturbing election cycle.
 Maybe it appeals to a primal sense of needing to ‘belong’ to one group over another.
 Or maybe it is the pure joy of watching remarkably talented young men do amazing things on the field which few have accomplished before.
 Whatever is so, the more than century wait for the Chicago Cubs and their fans provides an apt metaphor for the themes before us in these weeks before Advent.